 Take coconut oil, for example.
-This natural ingredient blew up in the health and wellness space around 10 years ago, claiming it was a wonder-plant for literally everything.
-Everyone started putting it in their coffee; replacing their cooking oils with it; and slathering it on their skin.
-But what raving fans failed to recognize, or mention if you ever found yourself in a debate - is that coconut oil is high in saturated fat and can raise your cholesterol levels; and is highly comedogenic - meaning it can clog your pores if used on your skin.
+This natural ingredient blew up in the health and wellness space around ten years ago, claiming it was a wonder plant for literally everything.
+Everyone started putting it in their coffee, replacing their cooking oils, and slathering it on their skin.
+But what raving fans failed to recognize is that coconut oil is high in saturated fat.
+It can raise your cholesterol levels and is comedogenic, which can clog your pores when used on your skin.
 Not so wonderful, after all.

-Face mists are also a novelty product that have been trending for some time, and are, in my opinion, not worth the investment.
-While they can feel nice to use, most of them are made up of just water, coloring and fragrance.
-Even if a face mist contains active ingredients, if you apply them throughout the day they are not going to absorb into the skin if you've used a moisturizer—especially one with SPF—as these are designed to work as a barrier to protect your skin from the elements.
+Face mists are products that have been around for some time.
+But what many brands won't tell you is that they are not crucial to a skincare ritual.
+While they can feel nice to use, most are made with predominantly just water, coloring, and fragrance.
+And if you apply them throughout the day as a refresher, they can't absorb into the skin if you've used a moisturizer—especially one with SPF—as they work as a barrier to protect your skin from the elements.

-Sheet masks are also a recent trend, and an unnecessary evil.
-The face mask market is expected to grow to over $50 billion by 2025, but the amount of water used to produce, and the non-recyclable products and packaging are completely detrimental to our planet.
-Not only that, but they're not necessarily any better than using a traditional-style mask where you spread the product on, let it dry and then rinse it off after 10 minutes.
-You are more likely to find active and effective ingredients in other skincare products - like a serum, or an exfoliant.
+Sheet masks are also a recent trend and an unnecessary evil.
+The face mask market is expected to grow to over $50 billion by 2025.
+The amount of water used to produce them, plus the non-recyclable materials and packaging, are entirely detrimental to our planet.
+Not only that, but they're not necessarily any better than using a traditional-style mask where you spread the product on and rinse it off after 10 minutes.

 A typical regime looks like this:

 You can add other things to your regime to treat specific skin concerns, such as targeted eye creams, serums, and oils.